 Without me telling you this, we all know there is a bunch of Japanese music that goes undiscovered regardless of how exceptional the music may be.
 So I came up with the idea of sharing my favorite rhythm games to hopefully allow you to discover great music in an entertaining way.
 These games offer a big variety of Japanese music you most likely wouldn’t otherwise have come by, so definitely give them a try!

 Starting off with the number one pick, since this game definitely deserves your rhythmic attention!
 Cytus II offers exciting gameplay, and in my opinion, the best graphical interface any rhythm game has to offer on mobile.
-Unlike traditional rhythm games, the judgment line is constantly scanning up and down, the player will then have to hit the appearing notes at the moment the line passes—the notes may also appear at any spot on the screen.
+Unlike traditional rhythm games, the notes may appear at any spot on the screen while the judgment line scans up and down.
 As difficult as it may sound, this is the charm of the game as it keeps it incredibly lively and fun!

 One of the many features contributing to Cytus II being a top seller in 100 regions is the story development and its elegant artwork.
-Currently, there are 13 main characters in the story; each character can be viewed as a song-pack (that includes ~15 songs).
-As you play through their songs, you’ll reveal more of the story from the perspective of each individual character.
-As of version 2.3.9 (released May 31, 2019), Hatsune Miku has even been added as a character with an original story.
+Currently, there are more than 20 main characters in the story; each character can be viewed as a song-pack that includes about 15 songs.
+As you play through their songs, you’ll reveal more of the story from the perspective of each character.
+You can even find the inclusion of Hatsune Miku and virtual YouTube singers such as Kizuna AI, and Kaf.

-The game includes ~200 excellent songs in various genres; pop, electronic, hardcore, metal, symphonic, rock, and jazz.
-About 40 songs are available out of the box, the rest can be purchased for a fair price, typically what an album cost, $1 per song.
+Cytus II includes about 200 excellent songs in various genres; pop, electronic, hardcore, metal, symphonic, rock, and jazz.
+About 40 songs are available out of the box, the rest can be purchased for a fair price, typically what an album costs, $1 per song.
 The entry price for Cytus II is free on iOS, but $2 on Android.

 Alternatives to Cytus II